CplJeebus/covidcheck/README.md

 ## Codey stuff
   * Refactor
+  * Why did I make all of the data types strings 🤦🏽‍♀️
   * To much messing around with files
   * Clean up the flag stuff.
   * figure out why messing with the CDC file is so slow